New York City on a Budget: 17 Money-Saving Tips

 Seeing a Broadway show is on most people's Bucket List when visiting NYC.
 If you don't do much research, you can expect to pay a hefty price for those tickets.

 But luckily there are ways to score seats at a Broadway show for cheap!
 The most common way to get your tickets for cheap is to head to a TKTS booth where you can score same-day tickets that can be up to half-off!
+Or you can check online at TodayTix to find hot deals today.

 Here’s everything you need to know about getting discounted tickets to Broadway shows.